privacyidea/privacyidea/doc/workflows_and_tools/tools/index.rst

     privacyidea-token-janitor find --serial OATH0004C934 --action mark --set-tokeninfo-key unused --set-tokeninfo-value True

-A new tokeninfo-key and the associated tokeninfo-value have been added for the token ``OAUTH0004C934`` and are now marked for later processing.
+A new tokeninfo-key and the associated tokeninfo-value would be added for the token ``OAUTH0004C934`` and are now marked for later processing.
+If the token already containd this tokeninf-key, the value would be changed.

 disable
 .......

-With **disable** single or multiple tokens can be disabled.
+With **disable** the found tokens can be disabled.

 Example::